adibuljabir/Proects/README.md

 7. **GUI**: Develop a graphical user interface for improved usability.

 ---

-### FAQ (Frequently Asked Questions) for TA-DA Tour Diary and Transport Bill Generator
+#FAQ (Frequently Asked Questions) for TA-DA Tour Diary and Transport Bill Generator
----

 #### **1. What does this program do?**